MicrosoftDocs/Dynamics-365-Operations.nl-nl/financials/cash-bank-management/import-bank-statement-file-failed-incorrect-results.md

 ### <a name="adjust-the-transformation"></a>De transformatie aanpassen

 Pas de transformatie aan om het gewenste veld of element in het bankafschriftbestand te krijgen.
-Dat veld of element vervolgens toewijzen aan de juiste Dynamics 365 voor bewerkingen element.
+Wijs vervolgens dat veld of element toe aan het juiste Dynamics 365 for Operations-element.

 ### <a name="debitcredit-indicator"></a>Debet- of creditindicator